estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

     if (mode === ATTACK) {...
 ```

-write the string once, and use the variable instead, smart!
+write the string once, and use the variable instead, smart 💡!

 ### Declaring a constant with 2 possible values